Sandra Carey Cody

 The mystery begins when two diners are poisoned at a restaurant owned by Jennie's best friend, Lilly.
 Complicating matters is the fact that Lilly's teenage daughter may somehow be involved.
 Jennie investigates, using a sort of Edgar Allan Poe technique of paying attention to details that others have chosen not to focus on.
 And she's helped greatly by a set of six elderly residents of Riverview nicknamed the "Tea Ladies."
 Each of them is a hoot in her own way, but what we found really enjoyable about them was the way each had her own distinct personality, and used life experience to give Jennie insights.

-Overall, we recommend it and hope to see more of Jennie and the residents of Riverview.
+Overall, we recommend Consider the Lilly and hope to see more of Jennie and the residents of Riverview.

 Claire MaManus on Dorothy L